01 of 09

 Top Tip: Arrive Early

 To get the earliest start possible, consider staying in one of the excellent Universal Orlando resorts.
 On many days, guests at these resorts get early admittance to one or both parks.
-When we visited in late August, this meant we could enter Islands of Adventure at 8 am and start enjoying the park when it was virtually empty.Continue to 3 of 9 below.
+In late August, for example, this means visitors enter Islands of Adventure at 8 a.m. and start enjoying the park when it is virtually empty.Continue to 3 of 9 below.

 03 of 09